We’re proud to celebrate the noteworthy achievements and life changes of fellow Petrels.

 Ted Kallman ’68 has recently had his historical monograph, “The Kingdom of God Is at Hand, The Christian Commonwealth in Georgia, 1896-1901” published by The University of Georgia Press.
 He continues to teach history online at San Joaquin Delta College in Stockton, California.
 His first grandson, Theo Robert Meyer, was born on September 9, 2021.

 Chris Raths ’81 has recently retired.
 He has volunteered regularly at a half-way house for the last several years, and is an avid runner.
-Last year he ran up Pike’s Peak, and hiked 1,800 miles of the Appalachian Trail.
-He will be completing the trail through New Hampshire and Maine in June before driving and camping his way to Alaska
+Last year he ran up Pike’s Peak, and he recently completed hiking Appalachian Trail (photo).

 Kimberly Barrett Strickland ’84 has recently moved back to Georgia, after 36 years away, to be closer to her family.
 She is now teaching at Augusta Technical College.
 While previously living in Utah, Kimberly earned a master’s and doctorate in technical writing at Utah State University.